Akash616/StartPattern/README.md

-# Star Pattern

-# Only odd number is allowed
-# 0 and -1 not allowed
-# Number is >= 3

-## After being rejected from the interview for this pattern, I decided to create my own.
+# Star Pattern - After being rejected from the interview for this pattern, I decided to create my own.

+- Only odd number is allowed
+- 0 and -1 not allowed
+- Number is >= 3

 ## Screenshots